kavithasub/solution-test-toolkit/README.md

 ## Writing Test-Artifacts Deployment Scripts

 Test artifacts deployment is handled by the set of shell scripts which are specific to the solution.
-Travelocity.com application[<url_for_repo>] is the main artifact we use in the identity server solutions.
+Travelocity.com & Playground apps are the main artifacts we use in the identity server solutions.
+You can find the samples shipped with IS from https://github.com/wso2/product-is/tree/5.x.x/modules/samples.

 Lets consider **Solution 02** as an example.
 Inside the directory, we can see below hierarchy of files.
 All other scenarios should have the same hierarchy of contents.